Site Builders can move, edit, and delete menu items on Open Berkeley sites. Menus on Open Berkeley sites include the following:

 Footer menu

 The footer menu is an optional menu option in the footer region of the site.
-The general recommendation (from a usability perspective, and for optimal display) is to keep the number of menu items in the footer menu to fewer than 7 items.
+For usability and display reasons, keep the number of menu items in the footer menu to fewer than 7 items.
 For more information, see Re-order and Manage Menu Items.
 See Figure 3, below.

 Figure 3